 Peaches

 Descended from the European breed of plums, blue plums and prune plums are different from their fleshy, sweet counterparts.
 These plums have a firmer texture and are actually better suited to being cooked.
-Try them in jams or sauces!
+Try them in baked goods, jams, or sauces.

 Concord Grapes